chizzletaz/BakeAndBinge/README.md

 # **User Experience (UX)**
 ## **Strategic level**

-The target audience are users that want to search recipes and add their own.
+The target audience are users that want to search or browse recipes and add their own.
-I want to create a website for people to find nice recipes and give them the opportunity to add their own.
+With this website I want to create a website for people to find nice recipes and give them the opportunity to add their own.
+This way users can share their recipes online.
-With this project I also hope to show my knowledge and application of the added coding skills I’ve learning, i.e. Python, using Flask and MongoDB.
+With this project I also hope to show my knowledge and application of the added coding skills I’ve learning, i.e. Python, using Flask and MongoDB as well as using a different CSS-framework, namely Materialize.

 ### **User stories:**
-*First time users:*
+        First time users:
 - As a first time user, I want to navigate easily across the site. —> nav bar, nav buttons.
 - As a first time user, I want to browse the recipes, so I can find inspiration for a recipe. —> recipe page with all recipes + browse per category.

-*General users:*
+- As a user, I want to know how to add a recipe. -> How to add a new recipe explanation.

+        General users:
 - As a user, I want to be able to use the website on different screen sizes. —> responsive design
 - As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully. —> search option
 - As a user, I want to filter recipes by category, so I narrow down my search and/or search per category. —> filter buttons or select option
 - As a user, I want to sort the recipes by date, popularity, alphabet, so I can better choose a recipe. —> sort buttons.
 - As a user, I want to see if a recipe is gluten free, vegan, etc so I can find out quickly if it matches my diet. -> labels for gluten free, vegan, etc.
-- As a user, I want to know how to add a recipe. -> How to add a new recipe explanation.
+- As a user, I want to be able to delete my profile, if I no longer wish to use the website. -> delete profile.

-*Regular users:*
+        Regular users:
 - As a regular user, I want to have my own page, so I can manage my own recipes. —> register/login functionality.
 - As a regular user, I want to add my own recipes, so I can share them with others on the website. —> add recipe page + functionality
 - As a regular user, I want to edit and delete my own recipes, so I can keep my recipes up to date. —> edit/delete page + functionality.
 - As a regular user, I want to contact the site owner in case I have questions or remarks. —> contact page.
 - As a regular user, I want to be able to rate other recipes. —> rating functionality
+- As a regular user, I want to be able to save other people's recipes. -> save functionality.
 - As a regular user, I want to be able to share recipes. —> share functionality
 - As a regular user, I want to get the latest news and updates. -> sign up for newsletter

 ### **Developer stories**
-*Admin/site owner:*
+        Admin/site owner:
 - As a site owner, I want to promote certain baking tools, in order to increase commission on the sales.
 - As a site owner, I want to be able to have access to the recipes categories and the option to manage them. —> admin functionality.
 - As a site owner, I want users to register and login, before they can add, edit or delete their recipes. —> register/login functionality.
-- As a site owner, I want to give the user a pleasant site experience, so they will come back another time.

 ## **Scope level**
 I've opted for a MVP (Minimal Viable Project) again and work my way up from there.